pisi/Reel/example/object-movie-clockwise-sequence/README.markdown

 available rendered frames is used (every fifth out of 180 total; e.g.
 00001.png, 00006.png, ...) with frames rendered in a clockwise fashion.
-It animates clockwise one revolution per 5 seconds with an additional velocity kick at the start and total duration of 6 seconds.
+It animates clockwise one revolution per 5 seconds with an additional velocity kick at the start.

 Options Employed In This Example